'Crazy Rich Asians' fails to click with Chinese audiences

 That time lag may also have enabled many Chinese viewers to access pirated versions online or through streaming services, diminishing their desire to splash out on theater tickets.

 The film's performance in China is potentially worrisome for Warner Bros.
-Its planned sequel, "China Rich Girlfriend," aims to better capitalize on the world's second largest film market.
+Its planned sequel, "China Rich Girlfriend," is expected to better capitalize on the world's second largest film market.

 Another upcoming film targeting Chinese audiences is a live-action version of Disney's 1998 animated classic "Mulan," which told the story of a plucky Chinese girl who took her father's place in battling invaders from the north.
 That film also boasts an almost entirely Chinese cast, led by popular actress Liu Yifei in the title role.